bitfocus/companion-module-panasonic-kairos/HELP.md

 **Available commands in this module**

 ### Master transition control
-* set next transition
 * execute auto transition for selected SCENE
 * execute cut transition for selected SCENE

 ### Individual transition control
+* set next transition for LAYER
-* execute auto transition for selected TRANSITION of SCENE
+* execute auto transition for selected TRANSITION of LAYER
-* execute cut transition for selected TRANSITION of SCENE
+* execute cut transition for selected TRANSITION of LAYER

 ### Layer source assignment
 * set sourceA for LAYER of SCENE